kullu1991/pi_boot_video/README.md

-paste the Atoms.mp4 in the Desktop folder paste the s.sh in Downloads Folder copy the second last line of rc.local in your pi's /etc/rc.local just above exit 0 copy the splash.service in /etc/systemd/system folder
+paste the Atoms.mp4 in the Desktop folder paste the s.sh in Downloads Folder copy the second last line of rc.local in your pi's /etc/rc.local just above exit 0 copy the splash.service & dsplash.service in /etc/systemd/system folder

 paste the following in the /boot/cmdline.txt